Neuro-EM Resources

 McKnight Foundation Neurobiology of Brain Disorders Award

-• Supports basic research projects related to human brain disorders, proposals that incorporate new approaches and that provide potential paths for therapeutic interventions.
+• The 2026 deadlines have not yet been announced.
+Supports basic research projects related to human brain disorders, proposals that incorporate new approaches and that provide potential paths for therapeutic interventions.
 Provides $300k over 3 years.
-Deadline is Oct 15, 2025.

 McKnight Foundation Scholar Awards

-• Supports early career scientists establishing an independent laboratory.
+• 2026 deadlines have not been announced.
+Supports early career scientists establishing an independent laboratory.
 Goal is to solve significant problems in neuroscience, which may include the translation of basic research to clinical practice.
 Provides $225k over 3 years.
-Deadline is Dec 1, 2025.

 American Heart Association (AHA) Career Development Award

-• Supports early career researchers to explore innovative questions or pilot studies to obtain preliminary data and training.
+• 2026 deadlines have not been announced.
+Supports early career researchers to explore innovative questions or pilot studies to obtain preliminary data and training.
 Provides $231k over 3 years.
-Applications are due December 2, 2025.

 American Heart Association Innovative Project Award

-• Supports highly innovative, high-impact research that could lead to critical discoveries or major advancements in cardiovascular and/or cerebrovascular research.
+• 2026 deadlines have not been announced.
+Supports highly innovative, high-impact research that could lead to critical discoveries or major advancements in cardiovascular and/or cerebrovascular research.
 Provides $200k over 2 years.
-Deadline is Dec 10, 2025.

 Emergency Medicine Foundation (EMF) funding